Sure Dividend

 Thanks to the high fragmentation of this market, there is a significant growth potential for H.B.
 Fuller, which has consistently been the second-largest player in the market behind Henkel.

 Moreover, H.B.
-Fuller enjoys economies of scale that its smaller competitors cannot match, while the latter also lacks the global reach to compete directly with H.B.
+Fuller enjoys economies of scale that its smaller competitors cannot match, while the latter also lack the global reach to compete directly with H.B.
 Fuller.
 As a result, H.B.
-Fuller will likely grow by gaining market share from its small competitors over time.
+Fuller is likely to keep growing by gaining market share from its small competitors over time.

 Competitive Advantages & Recession Performance